kragen/dernocua/text/rust-notes.md

 non-ASCII character, which is actually a thing that has happened to me with Python 3.
 And probably there won’t be files I can’t open in Rust because their names aren’t UTF-8.
-And I’m pretty sure my Rust programs won’t stop compiling if I put accented letters in comments, which happened to me a lot in Python 2.
+And I’m pretty sure my Rust programs won’t stop compiling if I put curly quotes inside my comments, which happened to me a lot in Python 2.

 ### Strings ###